katy-kik10/project/README.md

 cohort_users_raw: contains user profiles, signup sources, and registration timestamps.
 cohort_events_raw: logs user activities post-registration.

-Challenge: Contains NULL values, spare spaces.
-Stored in inconsistent date formats with mixed delimiters and varying year lengths.
+Challenge: Contains NULL values.
+Dates was stored in inconsistent date formats with mixed delimiters, spare spaces and varying year lengths.

 ## Key Questions
 * How does the Retention Rate change over the first 6 months of the user lifecycle?